mica-web/mica-web.github.io/collections/_learn/03_workflows/branching.md

 # {{ page.topic }}

-When you create a new repo in git, a branch named **master** is created; you don't have to do anything to gain this, it is done automatically for you.
+When you create a new repo in git, a branch named <b>master</b> is created; you don't have to do anything to gain this, it is done automatically for you.

 {: .callout }
 You may have noticed this info when you ran `git status` commands; you usually receive some output back that tells you what branch you're currently working on.